Ford Bantam: Background

-First generation (1983-1990)
+First generation (1983–1990)

 The first-generation Bantam was introduced in South Africa in 1983.
-It was intended to compete for market share that was, at the time, almost entirely monopolised by Nissan's B140 1400 Bakkie (which had been derived from the B110 sedan), with the remainder accounted for by the recently released Volswagen Caddy.
+It was intended to compete for market share that was, at the time, almost entirely monopolised by Nissan's B140 1400 Bakkie (which had been derived from the B110 sedan), with the remainder accounted for by the recently released Volkswagen Caddy.
 The Bantam (named after a breed of fowl known for its small size and courageous, defiant nature) was based on the Mark III Ford Escort.
 It featured a South African-developed load box, tailgate, rear lights, rear quarter windows and leaf-sprung, dead-axle rear suspension.

 Like the Escort on which it was based, the Bantam was initially available with 1,296 cc and 1,598 cc carburettor-fed versions of Ford's compound valve-angle hemi (CVH) engine.
 Faced with criticism from the South African market regarding noise, vibration, harshness and unreasonably high fuel consumption, Ford South Africa opted to discontinue CVH engine installation.
 Subsequently, South African Escorts and Bantams were fitted with crossflow variants of the technically obsolete Kent engine.

 The Bantam was initially produced at the Ford plant in Struandale, Port Elizabeth.
 Upon Ford's apartheid-era divestment from South Africa, Bantam production was relocated to the Samcor plant in Silverton, Pretoria.
 The exterior tailgate panels on pre-divestment Bantams and Rustlers have 'Ford' or 'Mazda' script pressed into them, while post-divestment vehicles have 'MMI' script.

 Within the South African market, the Bantam was also available as the Mazda Rustler.

-Second generation (1990-2001)
+Second generation (1990–2001)

 In 1990, the Escort-derived Bantam was replaced with a Mazda 323-derived model.
 To save on research and development costs, the new Bantam used a slightly modified version of the existing load box from the previous Bantam.
 Re-styling and finishing of the new vehicle were undertaken by Samcor's in-house design studio.
 The new Bantam was the first South African-produced vehicle to be subjected to computer-modelled finite-element stress analysis, and also benefitted from accelerated durability testing conducted by the University of Pretoria.
 As before, the vehicle was also available as a Mazda Rustler.

 323-derived Bantams and Rustlers were available in various trim levels, and with a choice of three different petrol engines: a 1,323 cc carburettor-fed Mazda B3 engine producing 50 kW, a 1,597 cc carburettor-fed Mazda B6 engine producing 60 kW, and a 1,597 cc fuel-injected variant of the B6 engine that produced 77 kW.

 Luxury-specification 60 kW versions featuring cloth-covered bucket seats, a sports steering wheel and bodywork decals were also available.
 The Ford variant was badged the Explorer, while the Mazda variant was badged the Drifter.